What Are Mortgages? Their Types, History, and Impact on the Economy

 How Mortgages Affect the U.S. Economy

 A mortgage is a long-term loan that is secured by the value of the house.
-It charges a low interest with a 15 to 30 year term.
+It charges a low interest with a 15 to 30-year term.
 It is designed to make home ownership more affordable.

 The most popular type of mortgage is the conventional 30-year fixed-interest rate loan.
 Since 1999, it's represented 70 percent to 90 percent of all mortgages.
 The 15-year fixed rate loan is also widely-used, as it allows people to pay down their debt in half the time.

-Adjustable-rate mortgages offer lower interest rates, and monthly payments than fixed-rate loans.
+Adjustable-rate mortgages offer lower interest rates and monthly payments than fixed-rate loans.
 They will become more expensive when interest rates rise from today's 200-year lows.

 Subprime lenders created a host of exotic loans.
 They attracted customers by offering low "teaser" rates for the first couple of years.
 These are dangerous for new borrowers.
-They might not be aware the payment rises dramatically after the initial sweetheart phase.
+They might not be aware that the payment rises dramatically after the initial sweetheart phase.
 Here are some of the most popular: